Dudleya virens

 Dudleya virens, the green liveforever or bright green dudleya, is an uncommon species of perennial, succulent plant in the family Crassulaceae, native to several coastal southern California and Baja California locations.

 Distribution

 The succulent is found growing in the Palos Verdes Hills on the Palos Verdes Peninsula coast in Los Angeles County; on several of the Channel Islands in California; and on Guadalupe Island off the northwestern Baja California Peninsula, Mexico.

 Description

 Dudleya virens leaves are fleshy and strap-shaped, 8–20 cm long and 1.5–3 cm broad, tapering from the base (or from near middle) and are mostly green.
 They are arranged in a rosette.

 The flowers are white, with five petals 7–10 mm long.
 They are produced in April, May, and June.
 Hummingbirds visit the flowers for their nectar.

 Subspecies

+There has been some developing arguments on how to best categorize the various subspecies of Dudleya virens.
+The division stems from the fact that the current groupings of the Dudleya virens subspecies are polyphyletic as opposed to monophyletic.
+The overall evolutionary history of Dudleya virens has been difficult to pin down which has contributed to the confusion surrounding the clarification of the subspecies.
+This has led to some researchers suggesting that the white leafed sub species of should be separated into its own species that is distinct from the green colored subspecies, although this theory is not backed with any DNA results.

 Cultivation

 Dudleya virens is cultivated as an ornamental plant in the specialty native plants and succulents horticulture trade.
 It is used in containers, drought tolerant landscapes, and habitat gardens.
 It prefers well-draining soil, and grows best in full sun or light shade.